 He recognised Kazakhstan’s key contribution to nuclear non-proliferation and disarmament, and highlighted Kazakhstan’s support in hosting the IAEA LEU Bank on its territory.
 The Host State Agreement for the LEU Bank in Ust’-Kamenogorsk, was signed on 27 August 2015.
 It is scheduled to be built by September 2017.
 The IAEA LEU Bank, operated by Kazakhstan, will host a reserve of LEU, the basic ingredient of nuclear fuel, and act as a supplier of last resort for Member States in case they cannot obtain LEU on the global commercial market.

-Kazakhstan has contributed to a number of IAEA projects such as strengthening radiotherapy and nuclear medicine, improving wheat mutation breeding as well as the development of nuclear power infrastructure and strengthening nuclear forensics.
+Kazakhstan has benefited from a number of IAEA projects such as strengthening radiotherapy and nuclear medicine, improving wheat mutation breeding as well as the development of nuclear power infrastructure and strengthening nuclear forensics.
 It has provided US $100 000 in extrabudgetary contributions for the renovation of the IAEA’s nuclear applications research laboratories.

 Lassina Zerbo, Executive Secretary of the CTBTO, was also honoured at the same event.